 They have the advantage of being able to fly into small lakes making them perfect for delivering passengers, cargo, groceries, building supplies, and even tin boats strapped to their floats.

-Remote fishing resorts are a big user of seaplanes.
+Remote fishing resorts are big users of seaplanes.

 Seaplanes are extensively used in marine biological research.
 Many scientific organizations in the US such as the Fish & Wildlife Service and National Oceanic and Atmospheric Administration use seaplanes for a variety of scientific research and conduct expeditions to track marine and other wildlife.